abelherl/smkc-covid/README.md

 ## Acknowledgments
 * Hat tip to anyone who's code and illustration was used
 * Icons by <i>Kiran Shastry</i> and <i>Freepik</i>
-* Mimi ko for the testing and some ideas
+* Mimi ko for the testing and some ideas (and translation lol)

 ## License
 [MIT License](https://github.com/abelherl/smkc-covid/blob/master/LICENSE)